 - Cardiac Rehabilitation

 Durable Medical Equipment (DME) is any equipment that provides therapeutic benefits to a patient in need because of certain medical conditions and/or illnesses, can withstand repeated use, is appropriate for use in the home and is ordered or prescribed by a physician for a condition.
-DME related to an eligible need is eligible for sharing for up to 6 months for rental or up to $500 annually toward the purchase when the purchase is more reasonable than the rental.
-PreNotification is required for the purchase.
+DME related to an eligible need is eligible for sharing for up $500 annually toward the rental or purchase.

 Prostheses are eligible for sharing, up to two max per lifetime for the same condition.

 Motor Vehicle Accidents: Treatment related to injuries received while in motor vehicles is eligible for sharing, provided all legally required and industry recommended safety equipment was in use.
 Treatment related to motorcycle accidents is limited to $100,000 per incident.
 Sharing will be secondary to the vehicle insurance.
 Treatment will not be shared if there was abuse of alcohol or legal drugs or the use of federally illegal drugs.